 Heroin bought on the street is almost never pure heroin.
 The actual heroin content can vary widely, usually between about 50 percent and 80 percent.
 It is almost always cut or laced with something else.
 When heroin is “cut” that means whatever is added to it is just filler with little or no psychoactive effect.
 When heroin is “laced” that means something is added to either imitate the effect of the heroin or add to the effect.
 Cutting and lacing are not mutually exclusive.
 They are typically done to make the sale of the drug more profitable.
 So what’s actually in heroin?
 You never really know, but here are some common substances heroin may be cut or laced with.
+Heroin addiction can be very difficult to recover from but it is possible and essential as Heroin is deadly and the addiction can and does lead to death.

 Fentanyl is a synthetic opioid that’s very similar to heroin.
 Lacing heroin with fentanyl has become increasingly popular because the effects of fentanyl are similar to heroin but fentanyl is much cheaper.
 So ideally, customers can get the same high as they would from purer heroin and dealers can pocket the difference.
 However, fentanyl is extremely potent and its rise in popularity has also led to a rise in fatal overdoses.
 Often, people who overdose on fentanyl don’t know they’re using fentanyl.
 Prince, for example, died because he took fentanyl disguised as opioid painkillers.
 In 2017, nearly twice as many people died from overdoses of fentanyl and its analogs as from heroin overdoses.
 Although many people do use fentanyl intentionally, many of these overdoses likely resulted from people not knowing what they were using.